 - Contribute and interact positively with new and prospective students of all ages (college, high school, and middle school students)

-- Interact and meet with donors
+- Interact and meet with donors and alumni

 - Participate in student panels and recruiting activities